 If the student has earned an A.A.S degree from an institution that has an articulation agreement with CSE, they will generally be required to take CSE 200 and Element III for their general education requirements.
 All transfer students will be assessed individually by the Admissions Office for correct placement in General Education Requirements.

-Students who come from a school not within the CSE Articulation agreement will be evaluated on an individual basis.
+Students transferring from a school without a current CSE Articulation agreement will be evaluated on an individual basis for transfer credit acceptance.

-Students will complete a mentor guided, culminating research project that begins during the internship and ends in the Senior Seminar course.
+Students will complete a faculty guided, culminating research project that begins during the internship and ends in the Senior Seminar course.

 Suggested minors for students majoring in Allied Health Studies: